 The animated television series is being celebrated for its 10 years of creating this year at the San Diego Comic-Con, where Dave took the center stage to make the announcement.
 The series created an entry point for a generation into the multiverse of Star Wars.

-Since 2009, it has already won numerous accolades, starting from Annie Awards to Emmy Awards, along with BTVA, Teen Choice, and Critics’ Choice Television Awards.
+Since 2009, it has won numerous accolades, from Annie Awards to Emmy Awards, along with BTVA, Teen Choice, and Critics’ Choice Television Awards.
 It is deemed as an essential Star Wars, introducing new characters like AhsokaTano, Jedi Padawan, and Captain Rex.

 After 6 seasons ending in 2014 with The Lost Missions, this is the first time Disney and Lucasfilm are bringing new episodes, finally addressing requests from fans across the globe to finish what has been splendidly started.